 “There’s a lot of talk right now in the world of sports because there’s only half as many women invited to triathlons, and their prize money is usually half or less— there’s a big inequity between men and women in sports,” Downing said.
 “Now take it a step further, and there’s athletes with disabilities who may never see a dime, but they are still trying to compete at that level.
 You can’t make a living being an athlete with a disability right now— and yet you have to put in the same amount of time.”

 Over the summer, Padwo-Audick and Downing, who are located on opposite coasts, drove to Colorado to film for five days and create the first two episodes featured on their IndieGoGo page.
-Through Downing’s connections they were quickly able to form a long list of athletes who fit the “She’s Got Grit” criteria, but ultimately selected two who were easily accessible due to time constraints.
+Through Downing’s connections they were quickly able to form a long list of athletes who fit the “She’s Got Grit” criteria, but ultimately selected two with interesting stories who were easily accessible due to time constraints.
 Downing points out, however, that once they are fully funded they have a list of qualified athletes to last them for years.

 Both women said the series is about putting these athletes on a stage where they can be taken seriously and recognized as more than just a feel-good or uplifting story.